Scalable Quantitative Verification For Deep Neural Networks: Approach Overview

 The number of samples needed for Chernoff bounds depend on how far is the true probability $p$ that we are trying to bound from the given threshold $\theta$.
 Intuitively, if $p$ and $\theta$ are far apart in the interval $\lbrack 0,1 \rbrack$, then a small number of samples are sufficient to conclude with high certainty that $p \leq \theta$ or $p > \theta + \eta$ (for small $\eta$).
 The estimation approach takes the same number of samples irrespective of how far $p$ and $\theta$ are.
 Our algorithms terminate quickly by checking for ``quick-to-test'' hypothesis early, yielding the sample complexity comparable to the estimation only in the worst case.

 We propose new algorithms, the key idea of which is to use cheaper (in sample complexity) hypothesis tests to decide \yes or \no early.
 Given the threshold $\thresh$ and the error $\error$, the high-level idea is to propose alternative hypotheses on the left side of $\thresh$ and on the right side of $\thresh+\error$.
 We choose the hypotheses and a sampling procedure such that if any of the hypotheses on the left side of $\thresh$ are true, then we can return \yes.
-Similarly, if any of the hypotheses on the right side of $\thresh+\error$ are true, then we can return \no. Thus, we can potentially return much faster when $p$ is further from $\thresh$.
+Similarly, if any of the hypotheses on the right side of $\thresh+\error$ are true, then we can return \no. Thus, we can potentially return much faster when \todo{the true probability} $p$ is further from \todo{the threshold} $\thresh$.

-The overall meta-level structure of our algorithms is simple and follows Algorithm~\ref{alg:meta}, called \metaprovero.
-We pick certain number of samples, estimate the ratio $\hat{p}$ (by invoking \tester in lines 3 and 6), and check if we can prove that conditions involving certain intermediate thresholds ($\thresh_1$ and $\thresh_2$) are satisfied with the desired input parameters $(\eta,\delta)$ using Chernoff bounds.
+The overall meta-level structure of our algorithms is simple and follows Algorithm~\ref{alg:meta}, called \metaprovero. \todo{In lines~\ref{alg:choose-left-interval} and~\ref{alg:choose-right-interval}, we pick the alternative hypotheses on the left and right of the given threshold $\thresh$ respectively.} We sample a certain number of samples, estimate the ratio $\hat{p}$ (by invoking \tester in \todo{lines~\ref{alg:tester-call1} and~\ref{alg:tester-call2}}), and check if we can prove that conditions involving \todo{the alternative intermediate} thresholds ($\thresh_1$ and $\thresh_2$) are satisfied with the desired input parameters $(\eta,\delta)$ using Chernoff bounds.
 If the check succeeds, the algorithm can return \yes or \no; otherwise, the process repeats until a condition which guarantees soundness is met.